A-TEC Industries

 A-TEC Industries AG was an international industrial holding company based in Vienna, Austria.
 It belonged to the Austrian industrialist Mirko Kovats.
 A-TEC was quoted on the Vienna stock exchange from the end of 2006 until February 2014.
 In 2007, the group of companies accounted for nearly 14.000 employees and had a turnover of more than 2 billion Euro.
 A-TEC was active in the areas of power plant construction, drive technology, industrial engineering and minerals & metals.

-In October 2010, A-TEC went bankrupt and the company's assets were sold off by a trustee.
+In October 2010, A-TEC went bankrupt and the company's assets were sold off by a trustee over the course of four years.
 The sell-off was completed by mid-2012.
+This was the third largest insolvency in Austria.
+The liquidation process began in October 2018.

+History

+A-TEC Industries AG has undergone several acquisitions since its founding in 2001, and its history is closely intertwined with that of its founder and director, Mirko Kovats.
+In 2004, the company changed its name from ATB Beteiligungs GmbH to A-Tec Industries GmbH, and the legal form was changed from a GmbH to an AG.
+An initial public offering (IPO) was completed in 2006 as part of a capital increase, and the shareholder structure as of December 31, 2006 was documented as follows: